MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-commandcallback.md

 The value supplied for <i>piResult</i> should always return zero unless the method is processing a cursor command.
 For <a href="https://msdn.microsoft.com/3ef09c7e-0e88-4236-a4c9-d89eb7ec61cb">cursor commands</a> that move the cursor in either the <i>x</i> or <i></i> direction, the method should return the new cursor position.

 The <code>IPrintOemUni::CommandCallback</code> method is optional.
-If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "CommandCallback" as input.</p>
+If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "CommandCallback" as input.